|The 3 Best Brands|

 Choosing a medical alert system may feel overwhelming at first, but don’t worry!
 We’ve created this buying guide to medical alert systems for veterans so you’ll know all the facts before making a purchase.
 Below are the important questions to ask during the buying process.

 You’ll typically have two options for the type of connection that your medical alert system runs on.
 Many at-home systems run on a landline connection, while others use a cellular connection.
 All mobile GPS systems that can be used on the go will use a cellular connection.
-If you’re a veteran who lives in an area with unreliable cellular coverage, you’ll want to choose a landline system to ensure you have a strong, consistent connection.
-On the other hand, if you want a system that can be used on the go or you don’t have a landline for an in-home system, a cellular medical alert system will be your best bet.
+If you live in an area with unreliable cellular coverage, you’ll want to choose a landline system to ensure you have a strong, consistent connection.
+On the other hand, if you want a system that can be used you don’t have a landline, a cellular medical alert system is your best bet.

 Providers partner with different cellular carriers.
-For instance, Medical Guardian uses AT&T service for their cellular systems, while Alert1 is partnered with T-Mobile.
-Ensure that you have reliable coverage from that specific provider before signing up.
+For instance, Medical Guardian uses AT&T service for their cellular systems, while Alert1 offers the choice between Verizon and AT&T. Ensure that you have reliable coverage from that specific provider before signing up.

 There are a few popular providers who offer veteran discounts, and you’ll want to take advantage of those when signing up!
 Oftentimes, when purchasing a system online, veteran discounts aren’t clearly advertised.
-Make sure to call the provider before purchasing to receive your discount if one is available.
+Make sure to call the provider or chat with the provider on the website before purchasing to receive your discount if one is available.
 If the provider doesn’t offer a military discount, they may have other discounts that you’re eligible for.
 For instance, several companies offer AARP and AAA discounts.

-Medical alert systems vary in price, but they typically range from $20 to $30 for entry-level systems.
-Top-tier packages can typically range up to $50, so there are options for different budgets.
+Medical alert systems vary in price, but they typically range from $20 to $30 per month for entry-level systems.
+Top-tier packages can often reach up to $50, so there are options for different budgets.
 Many providers offer discounts when you pay for your system annually or quarterly, so that’s something to consider as well.
 You’ll also need to add up any extra upfront costs and hidden fees, such as shipping, activation, equipment, and setup fees.
-Also think about the cost of any add-on equipment you sign up for, including automatic fall detection, additional help pendants, or wall buttons.
-If the provider offers a veteran discount, some of these fees may be waived, so make sure to ask the provider.
+Also think about the cost of any add-on equipment you want, including automatic fall detection, additional help pendants, or wall buttons.
+If the provider offers a veteran discount, some of these fees may be waived, so make sure to ask the provider before you buy.

 Many medical alert providers offer text alerts and mobile apps that link up with their systems, so caregivers and family members can check in on you.
 The features for these apps will vary by provider, but some of the most popular features include location tracking, call history, and real-time alerts when the subscriber calls for help.